-For those interested in having Chrome/Chromium fully portable, do the following.
+For those interested in having Chrome/Chromium fully portable

 (I keep mine in default path C:\Program Files\Chromium)